ekourlit/scipy2024-tutorial-thinking-in-arrays/README.md

 **0:20‒0:40 (20 min):** Project 1: Conway's Game of Life.
 Calculating number of neighbors and updating the board "all at once."

-Change of plan: project 1 goes until 9:15, and then a 5 minute break.

 **0:40‒0:55 (15 min):** Break

-Solutions of project 1 starts at 9:20.

 **0:55‒1:15 (20 min):** Guided discussion of solutions to Project 1.

-Spend only 10 minutes on solutions; move on to part 2 at 9:30.

 **1:15‒1:35 (20 min):** Part 2 lecture: array-oriented programming and the "iteration until converged" problem.
 How to update arrays in which some elements have converged and others haven't.

 **1:35‒1:55 (20 min):** Project 2: evaluating a decision tree, by walking over each node individually (as in a computer science class) and by million-ball Plinko! (how Scikit-Learn actually does it).

-Finish at 10:25 (a little more than 20 minutes).

 **1:55‒2:10 (15 min):** Break

-5 minute break: start solutions to project 2 at 10:30.

 **2:10‒2:40 (30 min):** Solutions to Project 2.